argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 dataset = client.datasets(name="my_dataset")

-dataset_exist = dataset is not None
+if dataset is not None:
+    pass
 ```

 ## Update a dataset

 Once a dataset is published, there are limited things you can update.
-Here is a summary of the attributes you can change:
+Here is a summary of the attributes you can change for each setting:

 === "Fields"
     | Attributes | From SDK | From UI |